Dennis Grote: Club career

+On 1 June 2024, Grote returned to VfL Bochum in a dual role, as a scout and as a player for VfL Bochum II.

 International career

-Grote played for Germany at various age levels, he won the 2009 UEFA Under-21 Championship with Germany in 2009, in the same side as the likes of Mesut Özil, Manuel Neuer and Sami Khedira.
+Grote played for various Germany national teams.
+He was on the Germany U21 squad that won the 2009 UEFA Under-21 Championship.
+Also on the side were: Mesut Özil, Manuel Neuer and Sami Khedira.
 He was an unused substitute against England Under 21s in the final.